-The HPMP Stage-I is being implemented successfully by UNDP in association with UNEP and GIZ and in close cooperation with the participating enterprises on time for achieving the 2015 target.
-India has already achieved the 2013 freeze target.
-Based on the performance report the 71st Ex-Com of the MLF held in December, 2013 approved US \$8,846,064 including agency support cost towards the second tranche of the HPMP Stage-I.
+The HPMP Stage-I is being implemented successfully by UNDP in association with UNEP and GIZ and in close cooperation with the participating enterprises.
+India has achieved the freeze as on 1.1.2013 and 10% reduction of production and consumption of HCFCs in 2015.